redwebcreation/heavy-nest-archive/README.md

 ## Getting started

-Hez stores all its configuration in `/etc/hez`.
-It needs quite a few files and directories to work, so you can generate them automatically using the command below:
+Hez stores its configuration in `/etc/hez/hez.yml`, you can generate it automatically using the command below:

 ```bash
 hez config new
 ```

-This command creates the following files :

-* `/etc/hez/hez.yml` contains the main configuration
+This command creates the `/etc/hez/hez.yml` contains the main configuration.

-You can delete your whole configuration using `hez config delete`.
+You may delete your configuration file using `hez config delete`.

 > This will also stop any running containers and/or the reverse proxy.

-The default config file (in `/etc/hez/hez.yml`) looks like this :
+The config file looks like this :

 ````yaml
 applications: [ ]